 The THRS compliments the registration requirements providing the public with a hygiene rating score reflecting how well the business is controlling the risks associated with tattooing.

-All studios will be given a hygiene rating window sticker and certificate to display in the shop window showing you the score they have been awarded, or you can check their score on the current hygiene rating table.
+All studios will be given a hygiene rating window sticker and certificate to display in the shop window showing you the score they have been awarded.
+You can also check their tattoo hygiene ratings online.

 If you cannot see a hygiene rating window sticker or certificate in a studio, or find the name and address of the business on our website, please contact Regulatory Services on Tel: 01785 619000 or via email: firstname.lastname@example.org for advice.
-Alternatively, you can complete the 'Scratcher Catcher' form (pdf 394kb) by printing off a copy and returning to the address on the form.
 The business maybe operating illegally without a registration from the Council.
 This could mean the premises has not been inspected for cleanliness and hygiene by Environmental Health and may pose a risk to your health and safety.
 Stay vigilant, stay safe and report any concerns about a tattoo studio or tattoo artist to the Council in confidence.